-“But today the endless patchwork of fields slumbered in the sun, and the air, even on the hell, was heavy with the scents of summer.
+“But today the endless patchwork of fields slumbered in the sun, and the air, even on the hill, was heavy with the scents of summer.
 There must be people working among the farms down there, I knew but I couldn’t see a living soul; and the peace which I always found in the silence and the emptiness of the moors filled me utterly.

 “At these times I often seemed to stand outside myself, calmly assessing my progress.
 It was easy to flick back over the years—right back to the time I had decided to become a veterinary surgeon, I could remember the very moment.
 I was thirteen and I was reading an article about careers for boys in the Meccano Magazine and as I read, I felt a surging conviction that this was for me.
 And yet what was it based upon?
 Only that I liked dogs and cats and didn’t care much for the idea of an office life; it seemed a frail basis on which to build a career.
 I knew nothing about agriculture or about farm animals and though, during the years in college, I learned about these things I could see only one future for myself; I was going to be a small animal surgeon.
 This lasted right up to the time I qualified—a kind of vision of treating people’s pets in my own animal hospital where everything would be not just modern but revolutionary.
 The fully equipped operating theatre, laboratory and X-ray room; they had all stayed crystal clear in my mind until I had graduated MRCVS.